frankieroberto/nhsnotes/app/posts/week-45-one-year-in.md

 Working in healthcare can make you paranoid about your own health.

 The NHS has an odd relationship with commercial software suppliers.
-Duopoloies abound.
 Mike [summed this up well](https://mikegallagher.org/weeknote-wc-24-march-2025/) last week.

 Having a great leadership is genuinely inspiring.
 Pep talks work.